ConorOBrien-Foxx/NTFJ/README.md

  * `$` - `DROP` - drops the top value of the stack.
  * `:` - `DUP` - duplicates the top value of the stack.
  * `/` - `LENGTH` - pushes the number of items in the stack.
- * `%` - `SWITCH` - switches the top two entities on the stack.
+ * `{` - `ROTATE` - shifts the stack and pushes it to the front
  * `` ` `` - debugging tool; logs the state of the stack to the console.

 ## Computational class
-It is conjectured that NTFJ is Turing-Complete with a strong body of evidence to support this claim.
-Also conjectured is that the original 4-character is Turing-Complete, but it is unknown.
+<s>It is conjectured that NTFJ is Turing-Complete with a strong body of evidence to support this claim.
+Also conjectured is that the original 4-character is Turing-Complete, but it is unknown.</s>

+With the recent addition of the `ROTATE` command (`{`), NTFJ now meets the general requirements of a turing-complete imperative language:

+  1. Has a conditional branch; this is a combination of `(...^)`, which jumps if nonzero.
+This can be made a "jump if zero" as `:|(...^)`.
+  2. Has the ability to retain an arbitrary amount of memory locations; has `{` to move a member to the top.

 ## Mnemonics
 (We will denote the stack's top element as `B`, and the second-to-top element as `A`.)